 Here’s a question that every proud owner of a cast iron skillet will sooner or later find themselves asking: “Should I clean my skillet after every use?”

 Cleaning cast iron cookware doesn’t have to be hard, as long as you know the dos and don’ts.
 I’ve been cooking with—and caring for—this type of pan for as long as I can remember, so I’m about to give you my take on the topic.

-So, how often should you clean a cast iron pan?
+How often should you clean your cast iron skillet?